 TransWest Express Project

-TransWest Express, LLC proposes to construct, operate, maintain and decommission the TransWest Express 600-kV Direct Current Transmission Project.
-TransWest Express, LLC is a whollyowned subsidiary of the Anschutz Corporation.
+TransWest Express, LLC is proposing to construct, operate, maintain and decommission the TransWest Express 600-kV Direct Current Transmission Project.
+TransWest Express, LLC is a wholly owned subsidiary of the Anschutz Corporation.

-Western and the Bureau of Land Management are joint lead agencies for the preparation of the environmental impact statement, also called the EIS.
+Western and the Bureau of Land Management's Wyoming State Office are co-lead agencies for the preparation of the environmental impact statement, also called the EIS.
 Western maintains a separate webpage for this process.
-However for the most current updates about the EIS, visit BLM's project webpage below.
-Resources:
+However, for the most current updates about the EIS, visit BLM's TransWest Express Project website.